 Banc of California Stadium - The state-of-the-art home pitch of LAFC has been designed and built to meet or exceed ADA requirements.
 Services include wheelchair escorts and storage, ALDs, captioning services and devices, and interpretation services (requires at least two-week lead time).

 California Science Center - All spaces in the California Science Center are wheelchair accessible.
 Free manual wheelchairs are available at the Information Desk on a first-come, first-served basis for use inside the CSC.
 Guest Services Hosts can provide visual descriptions of gallery highlights - 10 days advance notice is highly recommended.
 Large-print copies of select traveling exhibits are available at the entrance.
-For guests visiting the Dogs!
-A Science Tail exhibit, a free visual description app is available for download in the App Store.
-CSC recommends downloading the app before your visit.
+For guests that visited the recent Dogs!
+A Science Tail exhibit, a free visual description app was available for download in the App Store.

 Free closed captioning and ALDs in English are available for all current IMAX films.
 Sensory-friendly IMAX screenings of Backyard Wilderness 3D, Superpower Dogs 3D and Apollo11: First Steps Edition provide a warm welcome to guests who need a little less stimulating environment and the opportunity to move around during the film.
 For more info about these screenings, contact CSC at email@example.com.